Grand National 2024 runners, riders and odds

 Full list of horses competing and the favourites for the 2024 race at Aintree

-The complete list of runners and riders for the 2024 Grand National is slowly being pared down as the biggest day in the British horse racing calendar edges ever closer.
+The complete list of runners and riders for the 2024 Grand National has been finalised as the biggest day in the British horse racing calendar edges ever closer.

 The Grand National will take place at Aintree on April 13 with a field of 34 set to run the 4m 2f race, reduced from last year’s total of 40 in an attempt to make the contest safer for horses and riders.

-There are currently 51 horses declared for the iconic race but this will be reduced to the final 34 on Thursday 11 April – two days before the race itself.
-The likes of Asterion Forlonge, James Du Berlais and Threeunderthrufive are among the horses to already withdraw, while Hewick – who had been allocated top weight for the race – is now set to run in the Aintree Bowl instead.
+Thursday saw the 51-horse shortlist for the iconic race reduced to the final 34 – giving two days before the race for preparations.
+The likes of Asterion Forlonge, James Du Berlais and Threeunderthrufive are among the horses to previously withdraw, while Hewick – who had been allocated top weight for the race – is now set to run in the Aintree Bowl instead and Conflated, who was top of the weights, also pulled out on Thursday.

 Last year’s winner Corach Rambler currently tops the betting market, with odds around 5/1 for the Scottish-trained star to repeat the trick at Aintree this time around.
-I Am Maximus is currently Willie Mullins’s most-fancied shot, trading at 7/1, while 2023 Grand National runner-up Vanillier can be backed to go one better than that two-and-a-quarter-length defeat 12 months ago at 9/1 on betting sites.
+I Am Maximus is currently Willie Mullins’s most-fancied shot, trading at 7/1, while another Mullins hope Meetingofthewaters is 8/1 and 2023 Grand National runner-up Vanillier can be backed to go one better than that two-and-a-quarter-length defeat 12 months ago at 9/1 on betting sites.

 Here are all the runners and riders for the race, while you can click here for betting odds and click here for our latest horse racing tips: